 Application Testing Methodologies

-This is a well-known and well discussed aspect; there are only 3 universally accepted methodologies;
+It is a well-known and well-discussed aspect that there are only 3 universally accepted testing methodologies:

-a.
-White Box: Primary focus of this methodology is to validate, how the business logic of application is implemented by code.
-Internal structure of the application is tested and the techniques available to do so are;
+#2) White Box: The primary focus of this methodology is to validate how the business logic of the application is implemented by the code/program.

-Both the above listed techniques contain several other strategies that may be discussed in some other article.
-Some techniques are discussed in ‘Test Case Design Techniques’ topic.
+Both of the above-listed techniques contain several other strategies that may be discussed in some other article.
+Some techniques are discussed in the ‘Test Case Design Techniques’ topic.

 Application Testing Tools

-Here is the list of some most important and fundamental features that are provided by almost all of the ‘Functional Testing’ tools.
+Here is the list of some of the most important and fundamental features that are provided by almost all of the ‘Functional Testing’ tools.

-d.
-Run (the test or script, with debug and update modes)
+- Run (test or script with debug and update modes)

-Different vendors provide some specific features that make their product unique to other competitor products.
-But the five features listed above are the most common and can be found in almost all the functional testing tools.
+Different vendors provide specific features that make their product unique when compared to the other competitor products.
+But the five features listed above are the most common ones and can be found in almost all the functional testing tools.

-Following is the list of few widely used Functional Testing tools.
+Given below is a list of few widely used Functional Testing tools.

 Software Test Plan (STP)

-For any activity, some planning is always required and same is true for software testing.
-Without proper plan there is always high risk of getting distracted during the testing.
-If this risk becomes a fact, the results could be horrible.
+Planning is always required for any activity and the same is applicable for software testing as well.
+Without a proper plan, there is always a high risk of getting distracted during the testing.
+If this risk becomes a fact, then the results could be horrible.

-iii.
-Exclusions (features or areas not to be tested) with reason
+- Exclusions (features or areas not to be tested) with reason.

-iv.
-Dependencies (of testing activities on each other, if any)
+- Dependencies (of testing activities on each other, if any).

-b.
-Objectives: This section describes the goals of testing activity e.g. validation of bug fixes, new features added or revamp of AUT etc.
+#2) Objectives: This section describes the goals of testing activity e.g. validation of bug fixes, new features added or revamp of AUT, etc.

-c.
-Focus: This section describes what aspect of application will be included in the testing e.g. security, functionality, usability, reliability, performance or efficiency etc.
+#3) Focus: This section describes what aspect of the application will be included in the testing e.g. security, functionality, usability, reliability, performance or efficiency, etc.

-d.
-Approach: This section describes what testing methodology will be adopted for which areas of AUT.
-For example, in the STP of an ERP application; the approach section may contain the information that black box testing will be approach for payroll.
-On the other hand, for reports the approach will be grey box testing.
+#4) Approach: This section describes what testing methodology will be adopted for which areas of AUT.
+For example, in the STP of an ERP application; the approach section may contain the information that black box testing will be the approach for payroll.
+However, for reports, the approach will be grey box testing.

-a.
-Smoke Testing: The very first testing cycle.
+#1) Smoke Testing: This is the very first testing cycle.
 The purpose of smoke testing is to verify that there are no crashes in the application and it is suitable for further testing.
 This step is wide and shallow.

-b.
-Sanity Testing: The second testing cycle.
+#2) Sanity Testing: This is the second testing cycle.
 It’s purpose is to verify that a specific module is working properly and is suitable for complete testing.
 This step is narrow and deep.

-c.
-Functional Testing: The proper and full fledged testing of application is performed in this cycle.
-The primary focus of this activity is to verify the business logic of the application.
+#3) Functional Testing: A proper and full-fledged testing of the application is performed in this application test cycle.
+The primary focus of this activity is to verify that the business logic of the application is working as expected.

-d.
-Regression Testing: This is the final cycle of testing in which the bug-fixes and/or updates are verified.
-Moreover, regression testing also ensures that there is no malfunctioning in other areas of AUT due to fixes and changes.
+#4) Regression Testing: This is the final application cycle.
+Here, the bug-fixes and/or updates are verified.
+Moreover, regression testing also ensures that there is no malfunctioning in the other areas of AUT due to fixes and changes.

 Application Testing – Best Practices

-I think, hundreds of articles are available about this on internet.
-Every article suggests different number of best practices ranging from 7 to 30 (that I have seen so far).
-However, I have just 5 tips for readers.
+There are hundreds of articles available on the internet about this.
+Every article suggests a different number of best practices ranging from 7 to 30 (that I have seen so far).
+However, we only have 5 tips for our readers.

 - Plan Properly